 Veeraswamy, Regent Street*

 A joint venture between chef-founder Ollie Dabbous and Mayfair wine emporium Hedonism Wines, Hide opened in 2018 and won its Michelin star just six months later.
-There are three elements to the restaurant: Ground, Above and Below.
+There are three elements to the restaurant: Hide, Above at Hide and the Bar Below.
 Above is located, unsurprisingly, on the upper level, where à la carte and tasting menus are served with views overlooking Green Park.
-Ground is the largest of the three, serving all-day dishes made using ingredients sourced from small farmers and suppliers in the UK, with everything, from the charcuterie to the juices, made in-house where possible.
-Below is the low-lit basement bar, where a large walk-in wine cellar – stocked with the best plonk Hedonism Wines has to offer – allows you to choose your own tipple.
+Hide is the largest of the three, serving breakfast, a set lunch and all-day dishes made using ingredients sourced from small farmers and suppliers in the UK, with everything, from the charcuterie to the juices, made in-house where possible.
+The Bar Below is the low-lit basement bar where cocktails are king and private dining rooms cater to intimate events.

 Having reshuffled its kitchen in 2020, following the loss of its star the same year, Benares regained its coveted award in the 2021 Michelin Guide thanks to executive chef Sameer Taneja’s exemplary cooking.
 Once through the doors, you’ll be escorted up a flight of stairs, passed a lily-filled pond and buzzy bar area to a dark, sultry space and the smell of spices.
 Thanks to its location slap-bang in the middle of hedge fund central, the crowd is largely suited and corporate, but the food coming out of the kitchen is anything but sterile.
-Named after India’s holy city, Benares blends traditional Indian dishes with modern flair and flavours, with standouts including hand-dived Scottish scallop with coconut curry and Malabar paratha, and garam masala spiced fillet of muntjac with plantain chips and buttered pao.
+Named after India’s holy city, Benares blends traditional Indian dishes with modern flair and flavours, with standouts including hand-dived Scottish scallop with coconut curry and Malabar paratha, and pan-roasted Gressingham duck fillet with puy lentil and leg masala.
 A chef’s table offers full views of the kitchen and a large private dining area makes Benares a good option for entertaining.

 Portland founders Will Lander and Daniel Morgenthau had humble plans for their Great Portland Street venture, which they envisioned as a small neighbourhood restaurant.
 The Michelin Guide thought otherwise and awarded Portland a star the same year it opened.
 Great attention is given to sourcing ingredients that are seasonal, so much so that it’s not unheard of for the menu to be reprinted after lunch as stock changes.
 Equal scrutiny is given to the single bottle wine list, which includes vino at sometimes lower-than-retail prices that you won’t find anywhere else.

-Opening shortly before the pandemic hit, and without the ability to offer al fresco dining, Muse by Tom Aikens has been shut for longer than it has been open.
-That hasn’t stopped the 25-cover, Belgravia-based restaurant winning rave reviews (mostly) from the critics that have managed to secure a table there.
+Opening shortly before the pandemic hit, and without the ability to offer al fresco dining, Muse by Tom Aikens had an undeniably bumpy start.
+That didn't stop the 25-cover, Belgravia-based restaurant winning rave reviews (mostly) from the critics that managed to secure a table there.
 The restaurant takes its name from the fact that it’s set across two floors of a Georgian townhouse located in a mews.
 That and the fact that dishes are inspired by memories and reminiscences from Aiken’s childhood, geddit?
 As a result, the menu is mostly British with ingredients sourced from home-grown farmers and suppliers.

 Murano opened as a joint venture between Angela Hartnett and Gordon Ramsay in 2008, before Harnett took the reigns in 2010.
 The restaurant was awarded a Michelin star within four months of opening, an accolade it has held onto ever since, and remains one of the only restaurants in the capital to receive 4 AA rosettes.
 Both the menu and the wine list concentrate on northern Italy in a nod to Harnett’s heritage, with an informal à la carte menu allowing guests to order as many dishes, in no particular order, as they’d like.